markelca/clapi.nvim/README.md

 # clapi.nvim

+This is a Neovim plugin that analyzes the entire class/module hierarchy, including the document symbols of parent classes, traits, interfaces, and other inherited elements, giving you a complete view of the API surface.

+**Why this project?**
 The [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) pickers to show document symbols don't include the items' visibility modifiers.
-This extension provides a picker including them, so you can display and navigate the class/module interface easily.

-The plugin analyzes the entire class/module hierarchy, including parent classes, traits, interfaces, and other inherited elements, giving you a complete view of the API surface.
+This is a fundamental feature to reason about the interfaces you're exposing in order to design a well-architected codebase.
+Without visibility information, it's difficult to:

+- Understand which methods and properties are part of the public API
+- Identify protected members available to subclasses
+- Distinguish between implementation details and interface contracts

+clapi.nvim solves this by providing a complete picture of your class interfaces, making proper API design and navigation significantly easier.

+---

 ![demo.gif](https://github.com/user-attachments/assets/e9ddda56-912d-4475-b7d6-94c573939db6)

 ## Supported Languages